-“As we approach the holiday season and the end of the year, it’s important to take a few moments to focus on year-end money decisions,” says Eric Bilger, lead financial advisor of Bilger Financial Group with Thrivent, based in Westbury, New York.
+“As we approach the holiday season and the end of the year, it’s important to take a few moments to focus on year-end money decisions,” says Eric Bilger, a Thrivent financial advisor based in Westbury, New York.

 As we approach the holiday season and the end of the year, it’s important to take a few moments to focus on year-end money decisions.